FN 5.7×28mm: Development

 The 5.7×28mm cartridge was designed in response to NATO requests for a replacement for the 9×19mm Parabellum cartridge.
 According to the NATO requirement, the new cartridge was to have greater range, accuracy, and terminal performance than the 9×19mm cartridge.
 Additionally, it was to be capable of penetrating body armor.
 FN Herstal responded to the NATO requirement by developing the 5.7×28mm cartridge and two associated weapons: the FN P90 personal defense weapon (PDW) and FN Five-seven pistol.

 The original 5.7×28mm cartridge, called the SS90, was introduced in 1990.
 It used a 1.5 g plastic-core projectile, which was propelled at a muzzle velocity of roughly 850 m/s when fired from the P90.
 A United States patent application for the projectile design used in the SS90 was filed by FN's Jean-Paul Denis and Marc Neuforge in 1989.
 U.S. Patent 5,012,743 ("High-Performance Projectile") was received in 1991.

-When fired from the FN P90, the 5.7×28mm SS190 can penetrate the NATO CRISAT vest or a Level IIIA Kevlar vest at a range of 200 m.